Sa1tyBiscuit/mlops-houseprice-prediction/README.md

 - User is able to key in a value of the resale flat size which they would like to predict

 Back End:
-- The result is then store in a sqllite3 database
+- The result is then stored in a sqllite3 database

 ML:
 - Utilizes a simple linear regression model with a single feature (flat_size) to predict house prices